 - we may also sometimes collectively refer to handling, collecting, protecting and storing your personal data as "processing" such personal data; and

-- the term "Data Protection Legislation" means the EU General Data Protection Regulation 2016/679, together with all other applicable legislation relating to privacy or data protection.
+- the term "Data Protection Legislation" means the General Data Protection Regulation as applicable in the EU and UK together with all other applicable legislation relating to privacy or data protection.

 For the purposes of Data Protection Legislation the data controller is the Company.